Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

-\paragraph{Imperfect Information} In many real-world applications, it is intractable for agents to perceive the (global) state of the environment.
-Rather, agents may only have access to imperfect information, which are known as observations $o\in O$.
-Observations are not necessarily Markovian and contain limited insights regarding the true state of the environment.
-In fact, even joint observational histories $h = \{o_0,o_1,\dots o_t\}$ can be insufficient to infer the state $s_t$ of the environment.
-On the other hand, the contrapositive is true, with the emission transition function defining the mapping from states to corresponding observations that can be potentially induced.
+\paragraph{Imperfect Information} It may be intractable for agents to directly perceive the (global) state of the environment.
+Instead, agents may only have access to observations.
+Thereby, we introduce the joint observation space $O = O_0 \times \dots \times O_n$ that accounts for the notion of imperfect information \cite{Shoham2008MAS}.
+Observations do not necessarily satisfy the Markovian property and may contain limited insights regarding the true state of the environment.
+In fact, even joint observational histories $h= \{o_0,o_1,\dots o_t\}$ can be insufficient to infer the state $s_t$ of the environment.
+However, the contrapositive is true, where the emission transition function $\mathcal{E}(o,s)$ defines the mapping from states to corresponding joint observations that can be potentially induced.

-The notion of imperfect information underscores the limitations in information agents may be restricted to in their decision-making process.
-This encompasses the idea of partial observability, wherein agents possess access to only a subset of the state, which could potentially be obscured further by noise.
-Additionally, it encompasses the concept of incomplete information, where agents face uncertainties concerning different aspects of the state.
-These ideas help enforce the constraints of decentralization.
-This extension is called partially-observable stochastic games (POSG).
+The concept of imperfect information encapsulates the limits of information agents are restricted to, and help enforce the constraints of decentralization.
+Imperfect information is strongly related to two other important ideas of information limitations: partial observability and incomplete information.
+Partial observability constrains agents' access to a subset of the state that can be obscured by noise.
+In settings with incomplete information, agents do not have common knowledge about the game that is being played, which leads to uncertainties regarding various aspects of the state.
+A framework that takes these concepts of information limitation into account is called partially-observable stochastic games (POSG), and if agents hold a belief, or type, over these uncertainties, this is called a Bayesian game \cite{harsanyi1967games}.

-\paragraph{Reward Function} The reward function returns immediate feedback to the agents, evaluating the state and action of the agent with respects to their objective in the form of a scalar value.
+\paragraph{Reward Function} Within all models of decision-making, the reward function plays an central role in guiding the behaviors of agents.
+The reward function provides immediate feedback to agents, evaluating the state and/or action of the agents with respects to their objective in the form of a scalar value.
+The common goal in optimizing control in MAS is to maximize this reward signal, thereby instilling a degree of rationality.

-\begin{definition} (Rationality) Rational agents take actions that will maximize the expected cumulative reward they receive over time. \end{definition}
+\begin{definition} (Rationality) Rational agents take actions that will maximize the expected cumulative reward, known as the expected return, they receive over time. \end{definition}

-In a stochastic game, a reward function $r_i(\cdot)$ is defined for each agent $i$.
-In other similar frameworks, such as the decentralized MDP (Dec-MDP), a single reward function $r(\cdot)$ is defined for all agents.
+In certain multi-agent applications, it can be difficult to define individualized reward functions for each agent, but it may be trivial to define a single reward function for all agents.
+This difficulty relates to the nature of the task, often derived from an inability to define proper multi-agent credit assignment.
+In such applications, we use the decentralized MDP (Dec-MDP), where a centralized reward function returns a collective score shared by all agents.